-Co-requisites: EET L315.
-Digital Circuits and Systems Lab (1) EET L315 This course is focused on experimentation, design, analysis and verification of digital circuits.
-The lab topics include but are not limited to gate logics, adders, multiplexer/de-multiplexer, and counters.
+EET L315 Digital Logic Circuits Lab (1)

+This course is focused on hands-on experimentation, design, analysis and verification of digital circuits.
+The lab topics include but are not limited to gate logics, adders, multiplexer/demultiplexer, and counters.
 Students will also learn to use various devices to build and to test digital circuits.
+Digital circuits are also implemented using circuit simulation software.
 Co-requisites: EET 3315.

-Measurement and Instrumentation (3) EET 3320
+EET 3320 Measurement and Instrumentation (3)

 Topics covered include fundamental of units systems, precision and accuracy, errors in measurement and types of errors, electromechanical instruments, DC ammeters and voltmeters, AC ammeters and voltmeters, electrodynamometers in power measurements, bridge DC measurements, bridge AC measurements, transducers concepts and types, oscilloscope principles and applications in measurements.

 Prerequisites: EET 2215, EET L215.